Janneman84/ShrinkWrapText/README.md

 There are three ways to shrink-wrap your TextViews and Buttons.
 ### Option 1
-In your layout xml replace the `TextView`/`Button` class with `ShrinkWrapTextView`/`ShrinkWrapButton`.
+In your layout xml replace the `TextView` class with `ShrinkWrapTextView` or `ShrinkWrapMaterialTextView`.
+You can also replace the `Button` class with `ShrinkWrapButton` or `ShrinkWrapMaterialButton`.

 You can optionally use the custom attribute `shrinkWrap` to turn shrink-wrapping on and off.
 You should see it in action in the Designer (preview) pane.

 ```xml
 xmlns:custom="http://schemas.android.com/apk/res-auto"